-Even if you’re the most conscientious parent, your little one will probably get diaper rash at some point.
-It’s a common skin problem among babies, characterized by the appearance of a patchwork of bright red skin on the baby’s bottom.
+Even if you’re the most conscientious parent, your little one will probably get nappy rash at some point.
+It’s a common skin problem among babies, characterised by the appearance of a patchwork of bright red skin on the baby’s bottom.

-There are so many possible causes for diaper rash including:
+There are so many possible causes for nappy rash including:

 - Prolonged exposure to urine or stool

-Diaper rash is more likely to happen if the baby’s bottom has been exposed for too long to urine or stool.
-Although both can irritate the baby’s sensitive skin, frequent bowel movements are more likely to cause diaper rash because it’s more irritating than the urine.
+Nappy rash is more likely to happen if the baby’s bottom has been exposed for too long to urine or stool.
+Although both can irritate the baby’s sensitive skin, frequent bowel movements are more likely to cause nappy rash because it’s more irritating than the urine.

 - Bacterial or fungal infection